cozy/cozy-banks/docs/dev.md

 yarn mobile:icon
 ```

+On iOS, if the given splashscreens are not to the resoution of the device, iOS
+falls back to compatibility mode and adds blacks bars to the top/bottom of the
+screen.
+This is particularly disgraceful on the iPhoneX which has an unusual screen
+shape.

+To fix this, we use a single splashscreen file and set XCode for it to use
+Cordova's launch screen functionality.

+`CozyBanks > Resources > Images.xcassets > LaunchStoryBoard > App icons and Launch images > LaunchScreenFile "CDVLaunchScreen"`

 - Install Ruby, Bundler and project dependencies

 See [Ruby installation page](https://www.ruby-lang.org/fr/documentation/installation/) to get the installation method for your system.